As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 Social media gives you the ability to easily keep customers up-to-date on new products, store policies or sales.
 It also enables you to build a social rapport with current customers, while building low-pressure relationships with future buyers.

-Maintaining Twitter, Instagram, and Facebook presence are important to build a following and connect with your market niche.
-With the advent of micro-influencers, the potential reach a new business now has is truly massive.
+Maintaining Twitter, Instagram, and Facebook presence are important to build a following and connect with your market niche on social media.
+With the advent of micro-influencers, the potential reach a new business now has, especially on social media, is truly massive.

-As a visual creative, your social media presence should be managed with intent.
+Most of your new business will likely come from word-of-mouth referrals.
+And, as a result, your social media presence should be managed with intent.

-There’s a lot to think about when you’re starting your own photography business.
+There’s a lot to think about when starting a photography business.

 Additional Resources for Photographers